I.B.M. Haruna

 Ibrahim Bata Malgwi Haruna (born 24 July 1940) is a retired officer of the Nigerian Army.
 He was a Federal Commissioner for Information and Culture between 1975 and 1977.
 He was also the Chairman, Executive Council, of Arewa Consultative Forum from 2009 to 2012.
 He holds the traditional title of Walin Garkida.
-He has notably been accused for ordering the Asaba Massacre, an atrocity committed during the Nigerian Civil War, but this is actually untrue; the massacre was ordered by Ibrahim Taiwo, as Haruna was not in command at that area.
-Haruna only arrived at that area in summer 1968, eight months after the massacre.
-See Elizabeth Bird and Fraser Ottanell's "The Asaba Massacre: Trauma, memory, and the Nigerian civil war" (Cambridge University Press, 2017), pp. 77.

 Early life

 Ibrahim Bata Malgwi Haruna was born on 24 July 1940 in Maiduguri, Borno State.

 He was among the first 30 recruits enrolled into the Boys Company (later known as the Nigerian Military School) in 1954.
 They were known as the “First Platoon”.
 In 1958, IBM Haruna went to Regular Officers' Special Training School, Teshi, Ghana and later to Mons Officers' Cadet School, Aldershot, England (1959).
 He was commissioned into the Nigerian Army in 1961 upon his graduation as a member of RMA 27 of the Royal Military Academy Sandhurst, United Kingdom.